General-purpose bomb: Soviet and Russian

 The 1954 series of high-drag bombs was built in six sizes: 250 kg, 500 kg, 1,500 kg, 3,000 kg, 5,000 kg, and 9,000 kg.
-A feature of the 1954 series of bombs is the ballistic ring on the nose of the bomb which acts as a vortex generator to aid the bombs stabilizers.
+A feature of the 1954 series of bombs is the ballistic ring on the nose of the bomb which acts as a vortex generator to aid the bomb's stabilizers.
 The smaller (less than 3000 kg) bombs had a single nose and a single tail fuze, while the larger weapons shared a single nose fuze and two base fuzes.
 The FAB-9000 (9,000 kg) weapon was roughly comparable to the wartime Grand Slam bomb.
-It was used by Russian aircraft designers as a substitute for early nuclear weapons when determining the size and clearances of bomb bays.
+It was used by Soviet aircraft designers as a substitute for early nuclear weapons when determining the size and clearances of bomb bays.

 In 1962 a new series of streamlined, low-drag bombs was introduced, designed for external carriage by fighter-bomber aircraft rather than in internal bays.
 They come in only two sizes, 250 kg and 500 kg.
 Both bombs have a single nose fuze.

 Both the 54 and 62 series designs remain in use.
-The most common of these are the FAB-100, FAB-250, FAB-500, FAB-750, and FAB-1500, roughly corresponding to the U.S. Mark 80 series.
+The most common of these are the FAB-100, FAB-250, FAB-500, and FAB-1500, roughly corresponding to the U.S. Mark 80 series.
 These have seen widespread service in Russia, Warsaw Pact nations, and various export countries.

 Larger bombs with less streamlined shapes also remained in the Soviet arsenal, primarily for use by heavy bombers.
 In the Iran–Iraq War, FAB-5000 (5,000 kg) and FAB-9000 (9,000 kg) bombs were dropped by Iraqi Air Force Tupolev Tu-22 bombers, generally against large, fixed targets in Iran.
 In Afghanistan in the 1980s, Soviet Tupolev Tu-16 and Tupolev Tu-22M bombers used massive FAB-1500, FAB-3000, FAB-5000NG, and FAB-9000 bombs to devastating effect during the Panjshir offensives.
+More recently, many Russian FAB-500 and FAB-1500 general-purpose bombs were converted to precision munitions through the addition of mass-produced so-called UMPK kits, which add battery-powered electrically actuated pop-out wings and flight control surfaces as well as guidance electronics, all of whose addition turns unguided gravity bombs into smart bombs with a glide ratio comparable to that of the Space Shuttle.